charlysegovia/youtube_audio_rag_pipeline/README.md

     ├── categories.py        ← classifies each chunk into data engineering categories ├── logger.py            ← configures logging to console and file
     ├── server.py            ← Flask web application (`/process` and `/ask`)
-    ├── main.py              ← CLI script to run the full pipeline └── pinecone_index_manager.py  ← script to delete and recreate your Pinecone index
+    └── main.py              ← CLI script to run the full pipeline
 ```

 ---